open-headset-interconnect-standard/radio-adapter/README.md

 `/Documentation/` and `/docs/` are reserved for documentation source, and documentation output, respectively.

 Everything in `/docs/` will be published on github Pages.

+## Icom, Yaesu, Kenwood

+As of 2024-04-04, I (@SmittyHalibut, Mark Smith, N6MTS) have submitted three schematics (only!) for VERY SIMPLE radio controllers for the Big Three.
+A few notes about these:

+* **I HAVE NOT TESTED THEM!**  There's no guaranty that they'll work, or even that they won't blow up your radio.
+(It most likely won't blow up your radio.
+Probably.
+I think.
+It might.
+It shouldn't.
+Yeah, probably not.
+But there's no telling.)
+    * If you find a better way to do any of this, please submit a Pull Request, or at least an Issue with your idea.
+* **YOU HAVE TO VERIFY PINOUTS MATCH YOUR RADIO!**  I've selected pinouts for most modern versions of these radios, but while researching this, it becomes obvious that older radios were not so consistent, even within a given manufacturer.
+(Yaesu seems to be the worst at this, but they all do it.)
+    * See [EB3GKE's Mic Pinout Reference](Yaesu/EB3GKE Mic Pinout Reference.pdf), it collects a lot of pinout information.  **BUT THEY GET RJ45 PINOUTS WRONG**.
+As far as I could see, all (only most?) of their RJ45 pictures number pins 1 through 8 backwards.
+OHIS's schematics are absolutely correct (verified against TIA-568 documents), so if the pinout for your radio looks VERY DIFFERENT than OHIS's pinouts, try reversing the pin numbers and see if thats closer.
+* As of 2024-04-04, I've only done the schematics, and even then it's little more than throwing notes down "on paper."
+I tried to cover:
+    * Connector pinouts (see above).
+    * Any electrical circuits required (mostly converting from OHIS's electret level to dynamic level for radios that want dynamic.)